AdobeDocs/campaign-web.en/help/v8/get-started/capability-matrix.md

 Use the provided links to browse the Campaign v8 (client console) documentation and learn more about these channels.

-* Direct mail.
+* **Direct mail**.
+Direct mail channel enables you to send a physical correspondence to your customers, clients, suppliers, or others, such as notices, invoices, statements, marketing offer, and more.
+This channel is only available in the client console.
 [Learn more](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/sending-direct-mail/about-direct-mail-channel.html){target="_blank"}
-* LINE messaging.
-[Learn more](https://experienceleague.adobe.com/docs/campaign/campaign-v8/send/line.html){target="_blank"}
+* **LINE messaging**.
+LINE is an application for free instant messaging, voice and video calls, available on all mobile devices and on PC.
+Adobe Campaign allows you to send LINE messages from the client console only.[Learn more](https://experienceleague.adobe.com/docs/campaign/campaign-v8/send/line.html){target="_blank"}
 * Call center and Custom channels.
 [Learn more](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/communication-channels.html#other-channels){target="_blank"}
 * Social marketing with X (Twitter).
 [Learn more](https://experienceleague.adobe.com/docs/campaign/campaign-v8/connect/ac-tw.html){target="_blank"}